ethanchewy/CS-SWE-Resources/README.md

 * Summer Course at UC Berkeley CS (need to be 16-18 years old): https://precollege.berkeley.edu/commuter
 ```

-Below is a list of resources that I want to share
+Below is a list of vetted resources that I usually share when people ask me for resources.

 ## Student Resources